arjun120/war-card-game/README.md

 ## Getting Started

 ### Prerequisites
 The backend flask server and mysql server are dockerized to run in two containers.
 Prior to setting up and running the backend and mysql server, make sure you have [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) installed and setup.
 The installation guide for the docker engine can be found [here](https://docs.docker.com/engine/install/).
-For docker-compose, you can visit [this](https://docs.docker.com/compose/install/) page.
+Docker-compose is installed with the desktop version of docker engine, you can visit [this](https://docs.docker.com/compose/install/) page for more information.
 Follow the instructions on these pages carefully and verify the installation and the version at the end.

 For the frontend, make sure Node and NPM are installed on your computer.
-You can download both at [this](nodejs.org) link (NPM is included in your Node installation).
+You can download both at [this](https://nodejs.org/en) link (NPM is included in your Node installation).

+Note: The following commands and installation steps have been tested on MacOS.

 ### Installation